 Check with your local town/county for additional programs they may offer.

-REIMBURSEMENTS for FFCRA FMLA Paid Sick Leave; Paid Child Care Leave; up to $5K per Employee Retention Credit (Employee Retention Credit not combinable with PPP Loan)
+Reimbursements for FFCRA FMLA Paid Sick Leave; Paid Child Care Leave; up to $5K per Employee Retention Credit (Employee Retention Credit cannot be combined with PPP Loan)

 SOLE PROPRIETOR/INDEPENDENT CONTRACTORS ASSISTANCE via PANDEMIC UNEMPLOYMENT ASSISTANCE (PUA)

 Provides up to $600 per week for up to 39 weeks to the traditionally non-eligible self-employed (Sole Proprietors/ Independent Contractors, Gig Workers, etc).
-Kansans may file for Pandemic Unemployment Assistance (PUA) by May 12th with payment processing by May 25th (apply here).
+Kansans may file for Pandemic Unemployment Assistance (PUA) (apply here).
 More Info about the program can be found here.